DakotaNelson/striker-security-website/_posts/2016-08-18-getting-started-in-information-security.md

 ## Philosophy
 Nope, I'm not joking.
 Well, maybe a little - these articles provide a great overview of the field that is information security and how to get started.

-* Derek Banks at Black Hills Infosec talks about the path to developing your "Hacking Kung Fu": [http://www.blackhillsinfosec.com/?p=4655](http://www.blackhillsinfosec.com/?p=4655)
+* Derek Banks at Black Hills Infosec talks about the path to developing your "Hacking Kung Fu" in [http://www.blackhillsinfosec.com/?p=4655](http://www.blackhillsinfosec.com/?p=4655).
-* Parisa Tabriz at Google gives a great overview of security with plenty of career advice: [https://medium.freecodecamp.com/so-you-want-to-work-in-security-bc6c10157d23#.oc408ew0a]()
+* Parisa Tabriz at Google gives a great overview of security with plenty of career advice over at [https://medium.freecodecamp.com/so-you-want-to-work-in-security-bc6c10157d23#.oc408ew0a](https://medium.freecodecamp.com/so-you-want-to-work-in-security-bc6c10157d23#.oc408ew0a).

 ## News, Events, Etc.